BramFam96/Section_22_SQL/DDL/sql-ddl-notes/DDL_Notes.md

 ---

-When defining a particular table, we can specify constraints on columns;
+When defining a particular table, we can specify constraints on columns:

 `PRIMARY KEY`
 `UNIQUE` - verify data is non-duplicating